shlomif/what-you-should-know-about-automated-testing/README.md

 assert_equal(add(2, 2), 4, "2+2 == 4");
 ```

+This makes use of a test framework’s function called `assert_equal` that may
+have the signature `function assert_equal(got_value, expected_value, test_msg)`
+which will succeed or fail if the value is equal.

 This test will pass!
 However, the implementation is incomplete, so we should
 write more tests: